ircv3/ircv3.github.io/_irc/index.md

 IRCv3 extensions allow clients to much more easily know when other users are logged into accounts.
-This allows for much greater integration between client bots and the network's authentication system, as well as better general display and authentication of client identifies.
+This allows for much greater integration between client bots and the network's authentication system, as well as better general display and authentication of client identities.

 The [`account-notify` spec]({{site.baseurl}}/specs/extensions/account-notify-3.1.html)
 defines a way for clients to be notified when other clients login to accounts.